Cloud computing and cloud-based services are the buzzwords of this decade. So what exactly is a cloud?

 Amazon Elastic Beanstalk is the AWS PaaS solution, roughly equivalent to Google AppEngine.

-Docker has experienced a huge boom over the last few years.
-A cloud which supports deployment of Docker images sits somewhere between IaaS and PaaS, depending on your viewpoint.
+Running code in Linux containers has experienced a huge boom over the last few years.
+A cloud which supports deployment of container images sits somewhere between IaaS and PaaS, depending on your viewpoint.
 It is unlikely to scale quite as quickly as traditional PaaS environments, as the cloud environment has less control/knowledge of what is occurring within the container.
 However it gives the developer far more control over what tools or languages they use and how their application is packaged.

-Google also offers “AppEngine Flexible mode” which is a cross between Docker and its traditional AppEngine standard mode - apps are packaged as a container but “orchestrated” using the AppEngine infrastructure rather than Kubernetes.
+Most cloud providers also offer a more managed application deployment environment which is based on containers but offers fewer config options in return for easier configuration and more scalable deployment.
+Google “AppEngine Flexible mode” is a cross between Docker and its traditional AppEngine standard mode - apps are packaged as a container but “orchestrated” using the AppEngine infrastructure rather than Kubernetes.
+Amazon Fargate is somewhat similar, as is the Azure App Service.

 PaaS is intended to take away the pain of managing a runtime environment for applications (at the price of some flexibility).
 The most extreme kind of PaaS is the very recent availability of “serverless” environments, in which developers write individual handler functions and deploy them into a cloud environment.
 A handler function is typically either an HTTP handler (ie processes HTTP requests) or a message-handler (processes messages on a message-queue).